eurostat/quantile/README.md

 Although _quantiles_ are often implemented throughout various packages of statistical software ([`R`](https://www.r-project.org), [`Python`](https://www.python.org), [`SAS`](http://www.sas.com/), Stata, Maple,…), the different implementations may not be consistent with each other and, therefore, provide different output estimates.
 Typically, this happens because different estimation methods are available in the [literature](http://mathworld.wolfram.com/Quantile.html), and each one of them corresponds to a specific implementation.

-Let us consider for instance the implementations available in both `R` and `SAS` software.
-We consider below the documentations available for the `R quantile` function and the `SAS UNIVARIATE` procedure respectively:
+Let us consider, for instance, the (broad) range of techniques for quantile estimation implemented ad-hoc in both `R` and `SAS` software.
+They are respectively made available through the `R quantile` function and the `SAS UNIVARIATE` procedure, whose documentations are displayed below:
 <table>
 <header>
 <td align="centre"><code>R quantile</code></td>